Stream-AD/ExGAN/README.md

 python ExGAN.py
 ```

+The training of ExGAN and DCGAN can be monitored using TensorBoard.

 ### Evaluation and Visualizing the Results

 Generate samples from DCGAN of different extremeness probabilties, and mark the time taken in sampling.